immunefi-team/Bounty_Boosts/Alchemix/31495 - [SC - Critical] Users cannot claim rewards from RevenueHandler ....md

 # Users cannot claim rewards from `RevenueHandler` if they update a veALCX lock time to max lock.

-Submitted on Mon May 20 2024 07:55:07 GMT-0400 (Atlantic Standard Time) by @OxAnmol for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 20th 2024 at 13:55:07 UTC by @OxAnmol for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31495